Charixfox/HD120-Controller/README.md

 * Control individual fans.
 * Global Brightness Control
 * Multiple Modes (And more to come)
+* Timing Sync Mode

 Coder Features
-* Remapping of the fans to putthe first LED in the proper place
+* Remapping of the fans to put the first LED in the proper place
 * Mapping per sides of fans
 * Mapping per quadrant of fan
 * Uses FastLED - 8-bit mapped stuff makes things easy

-Changelog
-0.1.1.0 - February 6, 2017
-* ADDED: Two more fan modes
-* ADDED: Local compile size tracking in comments
-* IMPROVED: Cleaned up code and increased comment clarity
+-- NOT UP TO DATE FOR 0.2.0.0 - Refer to code comments until this is updated.
 Controls:
 Open Serial connection to Arduino (115200 Baud)
-- For example, use Serial monitor
+- For example, use Serial monitor or command line redirect to serial port
 - If using serial monitor, use Newline line ending setting Send ">#,#,#" as Group,Setting,Value, for example,
 >0,0,255  -> Sets the global brightness to full blast.
-The ">" character is used as a wake header for the controller and will cause it to pause briefly to listen and respond with "Go"
+The ">" character is used as a wake header for the controller and will cause it to pause briefly to listen.
-An accepted command will respond with OK and then the three values it recorded.

 Current groups:
 0   -> Global